cdlib/eschol-ui/README.md

 # The eScholarship UI Library

 This repository contains all UI elements for the eScholarship website.
 It serves as a proof of concept for demonstrating the UI apart from its integration into the [main eScholarship project](https://github.com/eScholarship/jschol).
-It is developed and maintained using an included, customized Gulp toolkit.
+It is built upon the React framework and developed using a customized Gulp toolkit.

 ## Using the Gulp Toolkit